WordPress/openverse/documentation/reference/decision_making/additional_practices.md

 - Check for discussions in the "pending discussion" column.
 If someone is already assigned to discussions there, then know that any new discussions that _must_ involve them will need to be triaged with the other discussion
-- If a discussion could happen using the "lightening process", then you may be able to pull people in who are waiting for a discussion to restart during the revision round, even if they're already participating in the discussion
+- If a discussion could happen synchronously (if all participants have time available), then you may be able to pull people in who are waiting for a discussion to restart during the revision round, even if they're already participating in the discussion

 In either case, it is still courteous to check with the individuals and make it clear that they can push the discussion to someone else (provided they're not a